on May 08, 2019

 Bone Broth Protein Powder is made by making Bone Broth the traditional way; by cooking bovine (or chicken) bones along with adhering tendons, cartilage and meat over long periods of time at low temperatures.
 This liquid is then spray dried creating a nutrient rich protein powder.

 Generally speaking, bone broth is more expensive and harder to find.
 So why would you want to make this your go-to protein powder?
-Mainly because bone broth has a wide range of health benefits.
+Because bone broth has a wide range of health benefits.

 For starters bone broth powder has a wonderful amino acid profile.
 It’s rich in hydroxyproline, proline, glutamine, arginine and most importantly glycine.
 All of these amino acids are essential building blocks for collagen.